vc1492a/henosis/README.md

 # Henosis

-Henosis is a cloud-native, lightweight Python-based recommender framework that facilitates providing recommendations to users of applications, like this:
+Henosis is a cloud-native, lightweight Python classification-based recommender framework that facilitates providing recommendations to users of applications, like this:

 <br/>